Table of Contents

 Each member of the system both affects it and is affected by it.
 The interaction between the members of the system is regulated by certain patterns, structures, and rules.
 These interactions and their rules do not always have a positive result for every member, causing emotional distress to individual members.
 The most common form of systemic therapy is family therapy.

 Praxis of systemic therapy

 Asking circular questions is an important technique of systemic therapy.
 The approach, which is based on the fact that all information reflects the relations between individuals, is articulated in this form of circular questions:

 Another important technique is reframing or reinterpretation.
-A consultant validates the patient’s statements from different angles and finds a different explanation of the symptoms and behavior patterns.
+The consultant validates the patient’s statements from different angles and finds a different explanation of the symptoms and behavior patterns.

-- “We hardly ever hear from our son, he does everything alone, he completely excluded me from his life” will transform to “Your son tries to become independent, to stand on his own two feet and make something out of his life.
-Maybe he just wants to impress you and prove to you that he can make it by himself?”
+- ‘We hardly ever hear from our son, he does everything alone, he completely excluded me from his life’ will transform to ‘Your son tries to become independent, to stand on his own 2 feet and make something out of his life.
+Maybe he just wants to impress you and prove to you that he can make it by himself?’

 The metaphoric technique works more on the emotional level rather than on the pure verbal level.
 In family structures (constellations), one organizes this system and its members according to his or her perception.
-Closeness and distance, gestures and mimic thus express the relationships between the members.
+Closeness, distance, gestures, and mimic thus express the relationships between the members.

 Gestalt Therapy by Perls

 The gestalt therapy is to help patients to bring themselves in harmony with the environment and, where possible, accept the rejected aspects of the self.